cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-11-distributed-data-structures.markdown

 Commutative Replicated Data Types][shapiro].
 The [video][talk] is finally available online and the source code is available on [GitHub][repo].
-The repo also contains some basic modeling of some of Conway's work outlined in [Logic and Lattices is Distributed Programming][conway].
+The repo also contains some basic modeling of some of Conway's work outlined in [Logic and Lattices for Distributed Programming][conway].

 We'll briefly look at the grow-only counter, which is very similar to a